lcef97/SchoolDataIT/README.md

 # Version 0.2.1

-## Testing version, to be loaded on CRAN

 ## Package overview

 Compiles and displays the available data sets regarding the Italian school system, with a focus on the infrastructural aspects.